cardano-foundation/developer-portal/docs/get-started/cardanocli-js.md

 console.log(pool.vrf.vkey);
 ```

-## For testnet for example this is the working version
+## For testnets for example this is the working version

 ```
 const CardanocliJs = require("cardanocli-js");